Layers of the Coradical Filtration: Statement of Main Result

-An outline of the paper is as follows.
-In section 2 we state formal constructions related to coalgebras and comodules in tensor categories, with \cite{etingof2016tensor} being our main reference.
-In sections 3 we state basic results about the matrix coefficient morphism.
-Section 4 goes into the existence and structure of injective comodules, and section 5 explains the structure of the coalgebra as a right comodule.
-The statements and proofs of these results are known and go back to \cite{green1976locally}.
-Finally section 6 examines the structure of $C$ as a bicomodule, concluding with \cref{main_thm}.
+In Section 2 we state formal constructions related to coalgebras and comodules in tensor categories, with \cite{EGNO} being our main reference.
+In Section 3 we state basic results about the matrix coefficient morphism.
+Section 4 goes into the existence and structure of injective comodules, and Section 5 explains the structure of the coalgebra as a right comodule.
+The statements and proofs of these results are known and go back to \cite{Ser}.
+Finally Section 6 examines the structure of $C$ as a bicomodule, concluding with \cref{main_thm}.